All Products

 You must configure at least one of the following parameters: maxVersions and timeRange.

-• If only the maxVersions parameter is specified, data of the specified number of versions is returned from the most recent data entry to the earliest data entry.
+• If you configure only the maxVersions parameter, data of the specified number of versions is returned from the most recent version to the earliest version.

-• If only the timeRange parameter is specified, all data whose versions are in the specified time range or data of the specified version is returned.
+• If you configure only the timeRange parameter, all data whose versions are in the specified time range or data of the specified version is returned.

-• If the maxVersions and timeRange parameters are specified, data of the specified number of versions in the specified time range is returned from the most recent data entry to the earliest data entry.
+• If you configure the maxVersions and timeRange parameters, data of the specified number of versions in the specified time range is returned from the most recent version to the earliest version.

 timeRange

-The range of versions or a specific version that you want to read.
+The range of versions or a specific version that you want to return.
 For more information, see TimeRange.

 Important